7budi/CY-SEC/Cryptography.md

 CMS signature is a standardized way to send data+ signature + certificate in one file.
 SOAP signature is a way to send data and signature and optionally certificate.
 ALL in XML payload.

+To deteremine the modulus of  RSA key as a hex string: openssl rsa -pubin -in key.txt -text -noout